Visiting Our Region

 Our area also offers guests the opportunity to visit art galleries, antique shops, gift shops, and is the home of The Maine Highlands Craft Guild.

+Celebrate the start of summer with the Black Fly Festival in Milo (early June), the Whoopie Pie Festival (3rd weekend in June) in Dover Foxcroft and the Guilford Riverfest (last weekend in July).
 The highlight of the summer is the annual Piscataquis Valley Fair.
 Held at the end of August in Dover-Foxcroft, this annual agricultural county fair is over one hundred years old and offers visitors an opportunity to attend an old-fashioned county fair complete with horse pulling, livestock judging and prize-winning jams and baked goods.
+Other summer events include Dover-Foxcroft's Homecoming Celebration and the Dover-Foxcroft and Milo Kiwanis Club Auctions.

 Points of Interest